Preferences¶

 Data migration is automatically done if you're moving from SharedPreferences and keep the same name.

-If you were using DefaultPreferences
+If you were using DefaultPreferences, you can pass null to name.

 Be sure that there's only one class that uses the same name, or DataStore will throw.